Justinfact/imc-ilms/README.md

   **Q: What do I need to do after the script finishes successfully?**

   A: Download and extract IMC for Linux, then navigate to the extracted folder and under /linux/install, run "chmod -x install.sh" and then "./install.sh" to start the installater.
 Make sure you are running a graphical environment.

+  **Q: What if something goes wrong, and I have to run the script again?
+Will it break anything?**

+  **A:** It was designed to support reruns, so you should not have any issues doing so.
+If you find any issues, please report them to me.

   **Q: What if I plan to use a different version/edition of MySQL?**

-  A: If you select "no" when asked whether to setup MySQL, no MySQL-related packages will be installed.
+  **A:** If you select "no" when asked whether to setup MySQL, no MySQL-related packages will be installed.
 Make sure you follow the respective official HPE MySQL 5.x Installation Guide for IMC.

+  **Q: Why does the script need internet access?**

+  **A:** To install MySQL Community repository, which is not included in the repositories of CentOS/RHEL by default (command: yum localinstall https://dev.mysql.com/get/mysql57-community-release-el7-9.noarch.rpm -y), and to retrieve the custom /etc/my.cnf file from Github for IMC (command: wget https://raw.githubusercontent.com/Justinfact/imc-ilms/master/my-ilms-$1.txt (where $1 is 5.6/5.7)).

+  **Q: Why no script for Oracle DB?**

+  **A:** Oracle DB installation for IMC is relatively complex, and do you really need Oracle DB when you've got MySQL?

+  **Q: Why no MySQL 5.5 option?**

+  **A:** Because it's outdated and no longer supported for IMC.

+  **Q: Why not simply create a fully prepared, packaged Appliance that can be imported on VMware ESX/Hyper-V?**

+  **A:** Several reasons.
+First, it would be a very large file to host and download.
+Second, it would not give you the flexibility to choose installation options like the tool does.
+Third, IMC Engineering should provide and maintain such an image, which they do not.

   **Q: IMC Installer shows an error related to Timezone.
 What should I do?**

-  A: This is due to a known issue with MySQL JDBC Driver for IMC.
+  **A:** This is due to a known issue with MySQL JDBC Driver for IMC.
 The script since v0.9 fixes this automatically for you, but here are the instructions to fix it manually.
 Please set the default timezone in the /etc/my.cnf by setting your server's time offset from UTC, following are some examples:

 default-time-zone = ‘-06:00’